apache/comdev-site/source/pmc/responsibilities.md

 project is behaving according to ASF policies and norms.
 In this responsibility, PMC members act as individuals, not as representatives of their employer, or other third-party interests.
-The reputation of the project, and the ASF in general, is delagated to PMC members in this respect.
+The reputation of the project, and the ASF in general, is delegated to PMC members in this respect.

 Projects should operate in a vendor neutral fashion.
 That is to say, any